branc116/LandSky/README.md

 Here are some of the design decisions:
 * ***Add as many comments as possible***.
 Just so that other people can jump in code and see what you've done.
 * ***Don't write you name on top of every file you make***.
 This is team effort, not a competition.
-* ***Naming convention***: Namespaces - CamelCase, classes - CamelCase, public properies - CamelCase, private properies - mCamelCase, other stuff is not really important
+* ***Naming convention***: Namespaces - PascalCase, classes - PascalCase, public properies - PascalCase, private properies - mPascalCase, other stuff is not really important
 * ***JSON***.
 Whenever you have to serialize object to save it, send it, ... use JSON

 #### Current state